q8732/java-challenge/readme.md

 - I have 3 years experience in Java and I started to use Spring Boot from last year
 - I'm a beginner and just recently learned Spring Boot
 - I know Spring Boot very well and have been using it for many years

+### What I did
+  - upgrade dependencies
+  - Implement a general advice to handle controller exceptions and provide detailed responses